 Joe T. Garcia’s

-This Mexican restaurant has been a staple of Forth Worth since 1935, so it’s no wonder lots of locals messaged me about growing up going here when I posted a picture of myself dining here on Instagram.
+This Mexican restaurant has been a staple of Fort Worth since 1935, so it’s no wonder lots of locals messaged me about growing up going here when I posted a picture of myself dining here on Instagram.
 The building is deceptively huge, with gorgeous outdoor patio garden area for warmer days (it seats up to 1000!).
 Don’t expect a large menu selection here though - their menu is short and sweet, relying on their staples.
 Their fajitas are served all day, so get those, a margarita, and their cheese nacho appetizer.

 Cannon Chinese Kitchen